 All visitors must sign in at the reception desk in the main foyer and obtain a visitor's pass.
+A valid driver's license is needed to obtain a visitor's pass.
 Student visitors must acquire permission to be on campus from the direct head of school.
 Students who are interested in attending Clarksville Academy are welcome to monitor classes, but students who come to visit with friends are not allowed on campus.
 Such visits disrupt classes and are not in the best interest of our student body.